+resulting from subchronic or chronic exposure to kaolin.
 This product typically contains crystalline silica (quartz sand) above 0.1% as a naturally occurring impurity.
-The International Agency for Research on Cancer has concluded that "crystalline silica inhaled in the form of quartz or cristobalite from occupational sources is carcinogenic to humans (Group I)."
+The cristohalite from occupational sources is carcinogenic to humans (Group I)."
 It also noted that carcinogenicity was not detected in all industrial circumstance studies, and may be dependent on external factors affecting its biological activity or distribution of its polymorphs.
 (See IARC Monographs on the Evaluation of Carcinogenic Risks to Humans, Volume 68 (1997).)
 Exposure to respirable silica has also been associated with silicosis, scleroderma, and nephrotoxicity.
 (See Occupational Lung Disorders, Third Edition, Chapter 12 (1994) and American Journal of Respiratory and Critical Care Medicine, Volume 155, pp 761-765 (1997).)